Roy-Hu/kernel/README.md

 - <del>Implement theFork kernel call.
 If you get this to work you are almost done with the memory system. <del>
 - <del>Implement the Exec kernel call.
 You have already done something similar by initially loading init. <del>
 - <del>Write another small programthat does not domuch.
 Call Fork and Exec from your init process, to get this third program running as a child of init.
-Watch for context switches.
+Watch for context switches.<del>
-- Implement and test the Exit and Wait kernel calls.
+- <del>Implement and test the Exit and Wait kernel calls.<del>
-- Implement the kernel calls related toterminal I/Ohandling.
-These should be easy at this point, if you pay attention to the process address space into which your input needs to go.</del>
+- <del>Implement the kernel calls related toterminal I/Ohandling.
+These should be easy at this point, if you pay attention to the process address space into which your input needs to go.<del>
-## Issue:
-- Maybe need to fix the bugs in wait to passed that test?
-- Review on context swictching functions
-- Review on error handling
-- Clean the style
-- More to be added...